Reviewing EHang (NASDAQ:EH) and Astronics (NASDAQ:ATRO)

 |-18.90%

-EHang has a beta of 0.42, suggesting that its stock price is 58% less volatile than the S&P 500.
-Comparatively, Astronics has a beta of 2.1, suggesting that its stock price is 110% more volatile than the S&P 500.
+Astronics has a beta of 2.1, meaning that its stock price is 110% more volatile than the S&P 500.
+Comparatively, EHang has a beta of 0.42, meaning that its stock price is 58% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of recent ratings and target prices for EHang and Astronics, as reported by MarketBeat.
+This is a breakdown of recent ratings for Astronics and EHang, as provided by MarketBeat.

 |Sell Ratings